July 17, 2026

 Edward also dated cast member Ruthie Henshall during that era.
 Andrew Mountbatten-Windsor who has a documented history of dating actresses including Catherine Oxenberg, Carolyn Seaward, Koo Stark, Brooke Shields, and Vicki Hodge —was rumored to also be dating a cast member.

-As of this time, there is no public evidence establishing that any member of the royal family provided costumes or props connected to the production, though members of the royal family definitely had proximity to the theatrical world of The Phantom of the Opera during the time period in which the abduction happened.
+As of this time, it has not been proven in court that Prince Edward provided costumes or props connected to the production, though he definitely had proximity to the theatrical world of The Phantom of the Opera during the time period in which the abduction happened.

 According to a chorus member who worked on the show, “I am pretty sure the old costumes are kept in storage somewhere.
 So it’s possible that the costumes could have been older versions of costumes hand made for an actor who was no longer playing the part and were pulled out of storage.
 It’s quite possible someone said, hey can we borrow some old phantom costumes for a costume party we’re going to?
 And since they weren’t being used, someone got them out of storage for them as a favor.
 Just my two cents here.”